jxtngx/ib-interface/README.md

 An adaption and continuation of [ib-insync](https://github.com/erdewit/ib_insync) for the Interactive Brokers Python TWS API.

+The main features are:

+* An easy to use linear style of programming
+* An `IB component` that automatically keeps in sync with the TWS or IB Gateway application
+* A fully asynchonous framework based on `asyncio`
+* Interactive operation with live data in Jupyter notebooks

 > [!IMPORTANT]
 > this project is not affiliated with Interactive Brokers